MileHacker Logo

 • Visit the Islamic Arts Museum for exquisite collections.

-• Explore the National Museum for a journey into history.
+• Explore the National Museum dedicated to a trip into history.

 • Discover street art in hidden alleys throughout the city.